nauam/Courses/docs/administration/projects/node-execution/script.md

 - Exit with a system exit code of "0" in case of success.
 - Any other exit code indicates failure

-Note: all output from STDOUT and STDERR will be captured as part of the QW Control job execution.
+Note: all output from STDOUT and STDERR will be captured as part of the Rundeck job execution.

 ### Configuring script-copy